dtrog/aeon/CONTRIBUTING.md

 The above effort is faciliated by avoiding the creation of unnecessary differences in the repository.
-This implies that **any proposed changes which also apply to Monero should be submitted to Monero.** Specifically, please send a pull request to Monero first, then send a corresponding PR to Aeon by cherry-picking, as described above.
-If your Monero PR is merged, your corresponding Aeon PR will then be merged subsequently.
+This implies that **any proposed changes which also apply to Monero should be submitted to Monero.** Specifically, please send a pull request to Monero first, then send a corresponding PR to EuropaCash by cherry-picking, as described above.
+If your Monero PR is merged, your corresponding EuropaCash PR will then be merged subsequently.

-If you are to propose some changes that are specific to Aeon and distinct from Monero, submit a pull request directly to Aeon and justify your changes by laying out how they are *more* or *uniquely* applicable to Aeon.
+If you are to propose some changes that are specific to EuropaCash and distinct from Monero, submit a pull request directly to EuropaCash and justify your changes by laying out how they are *more* or *uniquely* applicable to EuropaCash.
 With a good justification the burden of increased maintenance cost as described above can be overcome.